 - What are the key differences between business and social entrepreneurship?

 The course will be based on multiple teaching methods.
 Beside theoretical presentations the course will use discussions of readings from academic and management journals, simulations, movies and guests lecturers.
 As part of the session in creativity and innovation, each student will be able to examine his/her entrepreneurial orientation, regulatory focus and entrepreneurial intentions.

 - Participation and contribution to class discussions.
 Students are required to appear to at least 80% of the sessions.

-- Presentation of HBR papers in class.
+- Presentation of a selected paper in class.